 Intake Hours for New Inquiries

-Our intake hours for new inquiries changed on March 1, 2018, and we now take inquiries on Monday, Wednesday and Friday from 9 a.m. to 5 p.m.
+Our intake hours for new inquiries changed in March 2018, and we now take inquiries on Monday, Wednesday and Friday from 9 a.m. to 5 p.m.
 We do not take new inquiries on Tuesday or Thursday.
 For new immigration/refugee law inquiries: please call us during our intake hours to request an appointment.
 Please see our Contact Us page for more information about getting legal help.

 Our office is open Monday to Friday from 9 a.m. to 5 p.m. (closed on government/public holidays).
 For new inquiries, please see Intake Hours above.

 HALCO is a scent-reduced environment so please avoid wearing scents or fragrances when coming to our office.